 South Oxfordshire and Vale of White Horse District Councils have teamed up with Makespace Oxford to launch a new £1.7m project that will revitalise vacant shops across Oxfordshire.

-These buildings will be refurbished, fitted with energy efficiency improvements and upgraded to meet local needs, reflecting the unique character of each place, drawing visitors and delivering benefits to their local communities.
+These buildings will be refurbished, fitted with energy efficiency improvements and upgraded to meet local needs.
+This will reflect the unique character of each place, drawing visitors and delivering benefits to their local communities.

 Funding for the programme has been secured through a capital grant from the government’s Getting Building Fund via the Oxfordshire Local Enterprise Partnership (OxLEP), coordinated by Oxford City Council with Oxfordshire’s District Councils.